ryanwiemer/gatsby-starter-gcn/README.md

 ### Using Gatsby Standard

-1. Quickly check your code for errors with the `npm test` script
+1. Quickly check your code for errors with the `yarn test` script
 2. You can view the [Gatsby Standard README](https://github.com/brandonkal/eslint-config-gatsby-standard) for details on how to integrate this project's included Gatsby Standard, Stylelint, and Prettier modules into your text editor

 ### Content and SEO

-1. You can replace the `share.jpg` and `logo-512` files in the `static/logos` directory.
-After replacing these files ensure that you edit the image size dimensions specified in `/src/utils/siteConfig.js`
+1. You can replace the `share.jpg` and `favicon.png` files in the `static/images` directory.
 2. Meta descriptions are defined in Contentful.
 If you choose to leave this field blank on new posts a 320 character excerpt of the post/page will be used.
-3.  **IMPORTANT:** Be sure to manually enter at least one meta description on a page and post in Contentful or the site will fail to build.

 ## Deployment